-The Phase One drilling program consisted of four diamond drill holes totalling 580 m (1,903 ft) and 27 reverse circulation holes totalling 4,120 m (13,517 ft).
+The Phase One drilling program consisted of four diamond drill holes totalling 580 m (1,903 ft) and 27 RC holes totalling 4,120 m (13,517 ft).
 The objective of the Phase One drill program was to test the full thickness and lateral extent of the mineralization and determine geologic constraints of the Sullivan Zone.
 The diamond drill holes were completed to confirm the geological model.
-The reverse circulation drill holes were completed for infill and expansion purposes.
+The RC drill holes were completed for infill and expansion purposes.